Discover the risks and dangers of failing to register a trademark to understand the value and importance of trademark registration for your brand.

 Yes, registering your trademark in Australia also protects it in territories such as Christmas Island, Norfolk Island, and the Cocos Keeling Islands.

-What actions are necessary to meet the usage requirement?
+What actions are necessary to meet the usage requirement in Australia?

 To counter a non-use complaint, you only need to make one real sale or use the trademark commercially at least once within three years.

-Who is allowed to challenge my trademark application?
+Who is allowed to challenge my trademark application in Australia?

 Anyone can challenge a trademark application.